oferei/json-gate/README.md

 _additionalItems_ defines the behavior when there are more items in the instance array than in the _items_ array.
 It can take one of two forms:

-* Schema - all the additional items must be valid according to the schema.
+* Schema - all the additional items must be valid against the schema.
 * False - additional items are not allowed.

 Example - a string, an integer and the rest are booleans: